 We would have loved to have fitted all our Suzuki models with the 7-inch infotainment centre but the main criteria and aspiration for the infotainment centre is that all top-of-range models should eventually have infotainment as standard.
 Currently, the 7-inch infotainment centre is available in the Ignis GLX, Baleno GLX, Ciaz GLX, Vitara GL+ and GLX as well as the Jimny GLX, while every model (except for the Jimny) is also fitted with a reverse camera as standard.

-Want driving advice, fuel-saving tips, and guides to choosing, buying and caring for your car?
+Do you want driving advice, fuel-saving tips, and guides to choosing, buying and caring for your car?
 Subscribe to our blog and we will deliver the latest articles straight to your inbox.
+Stay up to date with all things car related by downloading our 101 Car Facts.